-If you want to get more bang for your exercise buck, you may be questioning if there is a better time to get your daily exercise in for maximum results.
+If you want to get more bang for your exercise buck, you may be questioning if there is the best time to exercise to lose weight for maximum results.

-Depending on what you are reading, you might find that they tell you that a) morning is the best time to exercise or that b) early evening is the best time to exercise.
+Depending on what you are reading, you might find that they tell you that a) morning is the best time to exercise to lose weight or that b) early evening is the best time to exercise.

 So what’s our philosophy at The Healthy Mummy HQ?